mlsmithjr/mediascan/README.md

   * -c will cause the analysis to report on video codec use.
 It is off by default since reporting on mixed codecs isn't very helpful to most people.
   * -d will generated a detail report of all media to **details.txt**.
 If you will not be using the database for your own ad-hoc queries you can use this report to look at the same details the analysis is calling out.
+  * -l will warn if multiple languages are set as default in a season.

 > After each run the report creates/updates a file called mediaopts.json.
 You can optionally edit this file and set the *locked* flag to *true* for any show you want to avoid reporting on.
 For example, shows you've audited and "cleared" of issues so they don't clutter the report.